vestrel00/contacts-android/README.md

 1. Review remaining TODOs and FIXMEs.
 2. Provide usage documentation in README and other places as needed.
 3. Update AS, Kotlin, Gradle, Dexter, and all other dependencies before releasing.
-4. Publish artifact AND write/publish medium blog to AndroidPub AND promote via AndroidWeekly.
+4. Publish artifact AND write/publish medium blog to ProAndroidDev AND promote via AndroidWeekly.
 5. Immediately setup Travis CI (free for public repos).

 ----------------------------------------------------------------------------------------------------